-Your “client needs analysis” will lead you in the development of your music profile.
+Your “client needs analysis” will lead you to the development of your music profile.
 A broad “Top 40” popular music profile can be a “good enough for everyone” generic vibe but it can also lead to a bland, “loved by nobody” experience.
 The alternative is a narrower playlist that can better express your brand message and can result in a deeper connection with your customer.

 3. Picking the right songs

 Notice that in the first two points we focused on the client and not the staff in the store.
-If staff was the first consideration for music selection, we’d simply turn over the task of picking the songs to them.
+If the staff was the first consideration for music selection, we’d simply turn over the task of picking the songs to them.
 In turn, you would have a store that changes in feel from day-to-day depending who is working a particular shift or what mood you manger is on a particular day.
 It’s important to consider the impact of the music on staff morale but your customer must remain the priority.

 Once you are clear on who your client is and what type of experience you want to exude, this is where the art meets science in music marketing.

 A good start is somewhere between 300-400 songs selected from genres that appeal to the lifestyle identified in step one and two.
 The wider you go with your playlist the riskier it is of shifting away from the core feel and texture.
 Keeping it between 300 and 400 limits repetition a bit and still allows for those “spice tracks”.
 These are songs that might be outside the conventions of the genre but thread in nicely.
-Often the more knowledgeable the music programmer the better effect they can have with adding spice tracks to your playlist.
+Often the more knowledgeable the music programmer the better effect they can have on adding spice tracks to your playlist.

-With a tighter playlist, where every song is hand picked to reflect your exacting brand image, you can better communicate a specific and focused brand message!
+With a tighter playlist, where every song is hand-picked to reflect your exacting brand image, you can better communicate a specific and focused brand message!

-Then of course there are seasonal and special sale changes that you should identify and prepare for!
+Then of course, there are seasonal and special sale changes that you should identify and prepare for!